markey/demomaker/README.md

-# Demomaker (MVP)
+# Demomaker (MVP) — Electron App

 A modern take on the classic demomaker: real‑time, GPU‑driven visuals with chainable effects, a timeline, and export paths.
-This repository contains the initial MVP scaffold: a TypeScript core, React UI shell, a minimal effect and transition, and a global post chain wired through Three.js.
+The app now runs as a desktop Electron application bundling a Vite + React renderer and a TypeScript core engine with Three.js.

 ## What’s Here (MVP)
 - Core engine scaffolding in TypeScript (no globals, deterministic timebase hooks)